miklevin/MikeLev.in/_posts/2024-10-30-its-about-delighting-customers.md

 if the changes are supposed to be made in a CMS template so the changes get into the HTML source (always better).
 But nonetheless, ***what*** should be done on a per-URL basis almost always can (and should) be expressed in JavaScript first.
-It's far more clarity than a PowerPoint or Google Slide&#151;and the JS edit can always be shown on a slide with some visuals added anyway.
+It's far more clarity than a PowerPoint or Google Slide—and the JS edit can always be shown on a slide with some visuals added anyway.

 ## Find Technical Satisfaction in Client Work